abhabongse/pyfnfn/README.md

 Yes.

-#### Are `@filewraps` decorators composable?
+#### Are `@filewraps` decorators compositable?

-Not yet.
+<del>Not yet.
 I will add this feature in not-so-near future.
 Whenever I need this feature myself, I will add it.
-But no, definitely not soon.
+But no, definitely not soon.</del>

-The reason why they are not composable is that the **signature** of the input function to `filewraps` is **not preserved** in the output, while `filewraps` at the same time needs to inspect the signature of the input function.
-So a function cannot be wrapped with `filewraps` more than once.
+<del>The reason why they are not composable is that the **signature** of the input function to `filewraps` is **not preserved** in the output, while `filewraps` at the same time needs to inspect the signature of the input function.
+So a function cannot be wrapped with `filewraps` more than once.</del>

-There are two ways to fix this:
+<del>There are two ways to fix this:</del>

-1. Implement the missing part in the code by yourself.
-You will be suprised to see that the code already allows extra file arguments to be added.
+1.  <del>Implement the missing part in the code by yourself.
+You will be suprised to see that the code already allows extra file arguments to be added.</del>

-2. Use PyPI package [`decorator`](https://pypi.python.org/pypi/decorator) so that functions returned by `@filewraps` decorator preserve their signature.
-I haven't test it yet but it should work.
+2.  <del>Use PyPI package [`decorator`](https://pypi.python.org/pypi/decorator) so that functions returned by `@filewraps` decorator preserve their signature.
+I haven't test it yet but it should work.</del>

+Now it should work with `__signature__` magic.

 #### I have a suggestion for improvement and a pull req&mdash; ####